eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ### Configure Processor Groups

-Use processor groups to specify copybook folders and data sets containing copybooks to use with specific programs.
+Use processor groups to specify copybook folders and data sets that contain copybooks to use with specific programs.
 You define processor groups in a `proc_grps.json` file and associate them with programs in a `pgm_conf.json` file.
 Create both of these files in a `/.cobolplugin` folder in your workspace root.

 The `proc_grps.json` file has the following format:
 ```